 I found you thought provoking, clear, inspiring, expansive, in-depth, knowledgeable, boundaried, warm and humorous… real.
 I remember coming away from supervision regularly feeling really motivated, along with clear guidance on how to deepen my ongoing client work.
 You made a real impact on me.

-These are from supervisees and students as the UKCP doesn’t allow psychotherapists to show testimonials from clients on websites.
+These are from supervisees and students, as the UKCP doe not allow psychotherapists to show testimonials from clients on websites.
 More testimonials from Healing Complex Trauma and conference participants can be found here